frto027/ssl10n.csv/Readme.md

 This is a localization solution for beatsaber quest mods.

+Crowdin is an awesome translate platform!
+We have a mod translate project there.

-Translate contributors from crowdin project:
+Translate contributors from the crowdin project:
 ![svg](https://frto027.github.io/ssl10n.csv/crowdin_contributors.svg)

 ## For Player